-First established in 2003, the Aboriginal Steering Committee (ASC) at HELP is made up of First Nation, Métis, and Inuit community members whom through sharing their knowledge and experience, support a deeper understanding of the social, environmental, and cultural determinants of Indigenous children’s health and well-being.
-The ASC ensures HELP’s research activities involving First Nations, Métis, and Inuit are reflective of the diverse histories, cultures, languages, values, and ways of knowing and being.
+First established in 2003, the Aboriginal Steering Committee (ASC) at HELP is made up of First Nations, Inuit and Métis community members whom through sharing their knowledge and experience, support a deeper understanding of the social, environmental, and cultural determinants of Indigenous children’s health and well-being.
+The ASC ensures HELP’s research activities involving First Nations, Inuit and Métis are reflective of the diverse histories, cultures, languages, values, and ways of knowing and being.

 ASC Members bring valuable knowledge and experience from their communities

 ASC members are leaders, experts, and Elders from First Nation and Métis communities in BC and Canada.
 They bring community and Nation-based knowledge and experiences that support a deeper understanding of the social and cultural determinants of Indigenous children’s health and well-being in the context of Canada’s colonial history and legacy of residential schools.
 The ASC is comprised of members with a wealth of experience, ranging from elected members of government and provincial advisors, to leading student associations and front-line organizations in the child care, family support, and mental health sectors and beyond.
 HELP is privileged to work alongside ASC members who share our common interest in improving developmental outcomes for all First Nation, Métis, and Inuit children and youth in B.C.

 Click below to hear the committee’s origin story from Diana Elliott, ASC Alumni and co-founder, as well as a learning from Duane Jackson, Elder and longtime member of the ASC.
 Both of these contributions are examples of the many valuable lessons and insights that have been generously shared by members of this committee.